-Seton Hall University provides access to computer systems and networks it owns or operates to Seton Hall students, faculty, administrators, staff and alumni in order to promote legitimate educational, research and administrative efforts in keeping with the University's role as an educational institution.
+Seton Hall University provides access to computer systems and networks it owns or operates to Seton Hall students, faculty, administrators, staff, alumni and approved guests in order to promote legitimate educational, research and administrative efforts in keeping with the University's role as an educational institution.
 Such access has broad impact and imposes certain responsibilities and obligations.
 Users have the responsibility to use these resources in an efficient, ethical and responsible manner, consistent with the law and the mission of the University.
 The purpose of this policy is to ensure the appropriate use of the University's information technology ("I.T.") systems.

 I. General Principles